 What I don’t want

 Now the first months have passed.
 I have made the first experiences, first readers are coming back regularly, and some even comment on my articles.
 To be honest, I’m happy with the way things are right now.
 At the same time, I have started to look at the options a blog offers.
 I see other blogs that I regularly visit from a different perspective.
-I recognize the work behind it and the patience and dedication of the authors.
+I recognize the work behind it and the authors’ patience and dedication.

 On the other hand, I also saw many nonsenses and people who were looking for quick money.
 All this has helped me to orientate myself a bit better and to structure my goals.
 Above all, I now know what I don’t want to achieve with the TEV Blog.